Olsztynek: 20th century

-In remembrance of the 1914 battle a large Tannenberg Memorial was inaugurated here on 18 September 1927, and made the place of the burial of Reich President Paul von Hindenburg on 7 August 1934.
-In World War II parts of it were used for the Stalag I-B prisoner-of-war camp.
-With the Red Army's advance in 1945, Hindenburg's coffin (and his wife's) were removed and taken West.
-The magnificent memorial was completely destroyed by the communist Polish government in 1949.
+In remembrance of the 1914 battle a large Tannenberg Memorial was inaugurated here on 18 September 1927 and made the place of the burial of Reich President Paul von Hindenburg on 7 August 1934.
+In World War II, parts of it were used for the Stalag I-B prisoner-of-war camp.
+With the Red Army's advance in 1945, Hindenburg's coffin (and his wife's) was removed and taken West.
+The memorial was completely demolished by the communist Polish government in 1949.
 A surviving lion is displayed in front of the Olsztynek town hall.

-In January 1945 the town was occupied by the Red Army in the East Prussian Offensive.
-Subsequently the Soviet Union placed their Official Occupation Zone (excluding middle Germany and the Kaliningrad enclave) under the administration of the People's Republic of Poland; the German population was expelled and the region was resettled with Poles, especially those expelled from the disputed territories of Poland annexed by the Soviet Union in the east, which Poland had invaded and annexed in 1920.
+In January 1945, the town was occupied by the Red Army in the East Prussian Offensive.
+Later it was handed over to the Republic of Poland; the German population was expelled in accordance with the Potsdam Agreement and the region was resettled with Poles, especially those expelled from territories of Poland annexed by the Soviet Union.

-In 1960 a memorial for the 1410 Battle of Grunwald was erected by Polish authorities.
+In 1960, a memorial for the 1410 Battle of Grunwald was erected by Polish authorities.